-When you’re struggling with debt and don’t know where to turn, it’s time to consider filing a bankruptcy.
+When you’re struggling with debt and don’t know where to turn, it’s time to consider filing for bankruptcy.
 Bankruptcy still seems somewhat taboo in the modern world, but the reality is that millions of people every year need to wipe their financial slates clean and start over fresh.

-Choosing A Bankruptcy Chapter
+Choosing a Bankruptcy Chapter

-Under Chapter 13, you’ll work with the bankruptcy trustee to create payment plan for the next five years, after which your remaining unsecured debt will be discharged.
+Under Chapter 13, you’ll work with the bankruptcy trustee to create a payment plan for the next five years, after which your remaining unsecured debt will be discharged.
 You’ll also have to repay your secured debt up to the value of the collateral.

 If you have large amounts of unsecured debt and few assets, you might want to file for Chapter 7.
 However, the court wants to ensure that only those truly in need of Chapter 7 relief file under that chapter.
 If you can pay back your creditors in a meaningful way, Chapter 7 is not for you.

-The Ohio Bankruptcy Means Test for Chapter 7
+The Chapter 7 Bankruptcy Ohio Means Test

-Step One: Median Income Comparison
+Step 1: Median Income Comparison

 If you earned more than the median income in your state for the six months prior to filing for bankruptcy, the court is concerned that you might actually be able to pay some of your debts, making liquidation unnecessary and unfair to creditors.
 To prove that you do, in fact, need to file under Chapter 7, you’ll need to show that you don’t have enough disposable income to make payments under Chapter 13.

-Step Two: Disposable Income
+Step 2: Disposable Income

 Start with your average monthly income from the first step.
 You’ll subtract your allowable expenses to find your disposable income.
 Allowable expenses are based on national standards for living, health care, and car ownership costs and local standards for housing and transportation costs.
-For a single person, national standards allow $583 of living expenses for food, housekeeping supplies, apparel and services, personal care products and services, and miscellaneous expenses.
-A single person under the age of 65 can also deduct $60 for out-of-pocket medical costs.
+For a single person, national standards allow $647 of living expenses for food, housekeeping supplies, apparel and services, personal care products and services, and miscellaneous expenses.
+A single person under the age of 65 can also deduct $52 for out-of-pocket medical costs.

 After you deduct all of these expenses, you’re left with your monthly disposable income.
-If it’s less than $125, you qualify for Chapter 7 under the means test.
-If it’s more than $207, you do not.
+If it’s less than $128, you qualify for Chapter 7 under the means test.
+If it’s more than $214, you do not.
 If you fall between these numbers, you’ll have to complete another step.

-Step Three: Disposable Income and Unsecured Debt
+Step 3: Disposable Income and Unsecured Debt

 Take your monthly disposable income from the first step and multiply it by 60.
 This figure represents the total amount you could pay to creditors through a Chapter 13 plan.
 Then, add up all of your unsecured, non-priority debt (credit card debt, medical debt, etc.).
 Divide the total by four; this is the court’s standard for significant repayment of your creditors.
 If the first number is less than the second, meaning that you will not have enough disposable income to repay 25% of your unsecured debt over 5 years, you qualify for Chapter 7.
 If you will have enough to pay the 25%, you’ll have to file under Chapter 13.